-79. No student shall play at eards, or any other game of chance, within the College limits, or bring or cause to be brought within the limits, or have in his room, cards or other articles used in games of chance.
+79. No student shall play at cards, or any other game of chance, within the College limits, or bring or cause to be brought within the limits, or have in his room, cards or other articles used in games of chance.
 All games and amusements of every kind are forbidden during study hours.

-80. All conspiracies and combinations of students, with a view of violating or evading the regulations of the College, are prohibited on pain of dismissal; and any interference of one or more students with another student, or with a candidate for admission, in the nature of "hazing," shall be punished as the Faculty may direct.
-And no student, whether resident in the dormitory or elsewhere, shall be a party to any combination, or sign any petition, remonstrance, or protest, for any purpose relating to the management, government or conduct of any department or interest connected with the College or under its supervision and control.
+80. All conspiracies and combinations of students, with a view of violating or evading the regulations of the College, are prohibited on pain of dismissal; and any interference of one or more students with another student, or with a candidate for admission, in the nature of "hazing," shall be punhed with dismissal.

-81. The use of tobacco for smoking or chewing on any duty, or in the College building, dormitories, or dining-rooms, and all profanity and obscenity, are forbidden.
+81. The use of tobacco for smoking or chewing on any duty, or in the College building, dormitories, or diningrooms, and all profanity and obscenity, are forbidden.